LIFEHUBBER

 One interface across multiple services

-The notable angle is the attempt to gather several Workspace APIs into a single CLI instead of handling each service through separate scripts or tools.
+The project tries to gather several Workspace APIs into a single CLI instead of handling each service through separate scripts or tools.

 Availability